 12 Steps for Household Mold Removal

-by Guest on Aug 16, 2011
+by Guest Post on Aug 16, 2011

 Elevated levels of indoor household mold growth are very unhealthy for both homeowners and renters.
 Here are 12 steps for safe and effective, do-it-yourself household mold removal in houses, condominiums, and apartments.

 1. Locate, fix and prevent all sources of mold growing water problems,

 such as severe winter-caused roof ice dams and broken, frozen water pipes, plus leaky roofs or siding, recurring flooding, plumbing leaks, air conditioning condensation, and high humidity (e.g., above 70%), especially for homes in communities near the ocean, a lake, or a large river.

 by thorough, visual mold inspection.
 Use a strong flashlight and your sense of smell to help locate mold growth.